Azure-Samples/azure-search-openai-demo-java/docs/app-service/README-App-Service.md

 Connect Azure Devops to Azure:
 1. Add a Service Connection following this [guide](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops) to allow Azure Devops pipeline to connect to your Azure resources /App Service.
-2. Modify `.azdo/pipelines/app-ci.yaml` '<azureSubscriptionServiceConnection>' and replace it with the name of the Service Connection.
+2. Modify `.azdo/pipelines/app-ci.yaml` '&lt;azureSubscriptionServiceConnection&gt;' and replace it with the name of the Service Connection.
 ![location1](pipeline-azure-service-connection1.png)
 ![location2](pipeline-azure-service-connection2.png)